Keyboard shortcuts

 The command runs Stata with -b -q, parses the log for error patterns, and returns an appropriate exit code (0 for success, 1-10 for various errors).

-By default, clean output is shown after execution (boilerplate stripped).
+Program output (boilerplate-stripped) streams to stdout live as Stata writes it — like Rscript or python — so stacy run foo.do > out.log and pipes behave as expected. stacy’s own status and error messages go to stderr.
 On failure, error details with official Stata documentation links and the log file path are displayed.
-Use -v to stream the raw log in real-time instead, or -q to suppress all output.
+Use -v to stream the raw log instead, or -q to suppress all output.

 Multiple scripts can be run sequentially (default, fail-fast) or in parallel (--parallel).
 Parallel mode runs all scripts regardless of failures.